jensenzhng/personal-website-react/README.md

 <img src="./demo.png"/>

 This project is a port of my pure HTML/JS/CSS site to ReactJS.
-I wrote most of the code in about the span of 2 days while learning React, so the code may not be following every single React convention :P
+I wrote this while learning React, so the code may not be following every single React convention - I'm still learning React so I'll make sure to update my code accordingly :P

 ## Tech Stack
 - [create-react-app](https://create-react-app.dev/)/[React](https://reactjs.org/)